-If a student is unable to write the supplemental exam, an AU-approved invigilator or an AU-approved invigilation centre must hold the unwritten examination for a period of 10 business days after the scheduled write date.
-Although it is expected that an AU-approved invigilator or an AU-approved invigilation centre will endeavor to accommodate scheduling changes, neither person is under any obligation to reschedule a new write date.
+If a student is unable to write the supplemental exam, an AU-approved invigilator must hold the unwritten examination for a period of 10 business days after the scheduled write date.
+Although it is expected that an AU-approved invigilator will endeavor to accommodate scheduling changes, the invigilator is under no obligation to reschedule a new write date.

 Unwritten supplemental examinations must be returned immediately after the expiry of the 10 business day hold period.
-If the exam is not being written at an Athabasca University centre, it is expected that the AU-approved invigilator or the AU-approved invigilation centre will initiate the return process on the next business day following the expiry of the 10 business day hold period.
+If the exam is not being written at an Athabasca University centre, it is expected that the AU-approved invigilator will initiate the return process on the next business day following the expiry of the 10 business day hold period.